-Link is a playable character in Super Smash Bros.
+Link is a playable character in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
-The Super Smash Bros. series Link amiibo was first released on November 21, 2014 as part of Wave 1.
-The following amiibo figures can be used as a Link Figure Player in the Super Smash Bros. series: Link – Skyward Sword, Link – Twilight Princess, Link – Archer, Link – Rider, Link – The Legend of Zelda, and Link – Ocarina of Time.
+The Super Smash Bros. series Link amiibo was released on November 21, 2014.
+Link is considered high-tier in both Super Smash Bros.
+4 and Super Smash Bros.
+Ultimate.

-In Super Smash Bros.
+Super Smash Bros.
 4

-In Super Smash Bros.
+Super Smash Bros.
 Ultimate

-If you would like to return to the amiibo Wiki, please follow this link to return to its master list.
+If you would like to return to the amiibo Wiki, please follow this link.